aAT0047/MRDagent/README.md

 | pair-hmm-gap-continuation-penalty (T)               | Penalty for gaps in PairHMM calculations.                                                         | (6, 15)    | Discrete |
 | mbq (T)                                             | Minimum base quality for read bases to be considered.                                              | (6, 20)    | Discrete |

----

-### **Calling Continuous Parameters**
-The following continuous parameters are used for dynamic threshold adjustments and error handling:

 | Parameter                                                  | Explanation                                                      | Range           | Type       |
 |------------------------------------------------------------|------------------------------------------------------------------|-----------------|------------|
 | init-lod (X)                                               | Initial LOD threshold for variant calling.                       | (0.5, 3.5)      | Continuous |